The five-step guide to condition-based maintenance

-As the name suggests, Condition Based Maintenance (CBM) involves performing maintenance based on the condition of the asset.
-Organizations actively monitor the health of each individual asset by collecting real-time data.
-AI is then used to interpret that data and determine when the asset is likely to break/fail.
-Armed with this information, maintenance personnel can schedule maintenance just before the asset fails.
+As the name suggests, condition-based maintenance (CBM) involves performing maintenance based on the condition of the asset.
+Organizations actively monitor the health of each individual piece of equipment by collecting real-time data.
+Artificial intelligence (AI) is then used to interpret that data and determine when the asset is likely to break or fail.
+Armed with this information, maintenance personnel can schedule maintenance well before the asset fails, maximizing production uptime.

-The following 5 steps will help you determine whether CBM is right for your organization, which type of CBM you require, and the things to look out for when implementing CBM.
+The following five steps will help you determine whether CBM is right for your organization, which type of CBM you require, and what to look out for when implementing CBM.

 1. Choose the right assets

 The first step is to determine which assets are most suitable for this maintenance strategy.
 Not all assets are suitable for CBM.
 For example, a non-critical asset where a component can be replaced quickly might be better served by a different maintenance strategy.

 To begin with, choose an asset for which it will be fairly easy to quickly achieve positive results.
 This will help to grow confidence in CBM within your organization.

 Once you’ve decided which of your assets are suitable for condition-based maintenance, you need to determine how you’ll measure those assets’ condition.
 As noted above, CBM often requires the use of sensors, which can measure a variety of metrics including temperature, vibrations, CO2 content and electricity.

 Two of the more widely used sensor types are vibration and current sensors, which themselves differ in terms of application and effectiveness.
 For example, current sensors can detect both mechanical and electrical problems, while vibration sensors are mainly limited to the mechanical aspect.